MetaDocencia/SitioWeb/content/en/Proyecto/panal-de-comunidades/index.md

 type: proyectos
 weight: 70
 tags:
-  - Proyectos
+  - projects
-content:
-  user_groups:
-    - Comunidades amigas
+  - metadocencia projects
 ---
 At csv,conf,7, we presented the "Panal de Comunidades Amigas" (Friendly Communities Hive), a collaborative effort in which we aim to showcase and connect efforts to reaffirm, once again, that science is collective work.